statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 ## Conclusion

 MLPs are powerful models for supervised learning tasks, particularly when dealing with non-linear data.
 They can model complex relationships by adding more hidden layers and neurons, but care must be taken to prevent overfitting.
 By training an MLP on artificial data, we've demonstrated how this model can learn to classify data points into two classes.

-In the next chapter, we'll explore **regularization techniques** and how they can be used to improve the generalization of neural networks.